-3.10 Finance
+3.11 Finance

-St Jude's is a financially self-sufficient church with a strong cash reserve and assets.
+St Jude's is a financially self-sufficient church with cash reserves and assets.
 Our income for 2018 was £393k, of which £276k was from voluntary giving and the associated tax recovery.
+The final figures for 2019 are yet to be recorded, however, there was a reduction in income with an increase in expenditure.
+In the financial year 2020 we have set a deficit budget and we are actively working to correct this.
 The Nursery school provides a significant contribution to our funds, allowing us to undertake high-impact mission work such as the Feeding the 5000 event.